-Another week, another gallery/ museum.
+Another week, another gallery.
 This week I was greeted by the large scale walls of an old power station, The Tate Modern.
-The prominent landmark is located in Southbank, an admiring walking distance from London Bridge station.
-Many pit stops were made along the way.
+The prominent landmark is located in a prime photography hotspot, Southbank, a stone’s throw walk away from London Bridge station.

-The spacious gallery is brimming with inspiration, from its grey toned architecture to its contrasting vibrant art; both modern and contemporary.
-The walls are occupied by famous names known to the domestic and international art scenes; from impressionism to abstractions, from cubism to pop art, from Roy Litchensien to Andy Warhol.
-To make the exploration smoother each floor is coordinated by theme.
+The spacious gallery is brimming with inspiration, from its grey-toned architecture to its contrasting vibrant art.
+The walls are occupied by famous names known to the domestic and international art scenes; from impressionism to abstraction, from cubism to pop art, from Roy Litchensien to Andy Warhol.
+What’s better is, each floor is coordinated by theme.

-Apart from the art and the open balconies I like the the sun rays that enter with style through the large windows in the Turbine hall.
-It’s a great spot for a short professional style photo-shoot.
+Apart from the art and the open balconies, I adore the sun rays that enter in style through the large windows of the Turbine Hall.
+A great spot for a short photo shoot.